In the run-up to and during Christmas, your car may be left parked in the dark more often than usual.

-Don’t leave things in your car.
-But if you must, then remove them from view and lock them in the boot or glovebox.
-A thief will break a window to grab shopping bags, a handbag, leather jacket, mobile phone or tablet
+- Try to not leave things in your car (for any amount of time).
+If you have to leave something, remove it from view and lock it in the boot or glovebox.
+A thief will break a window to grab handbags, jackets, phones, tablets, and shopping bags.

-Never leave your phone, wallet or purse locked in the glovebox or boot.
-Take them with you.
+- Never leave your phone, wallet, or purse in the car.
+That includes the glovebox or boot.
+Always take them with you to be safe.

-For valuable or cars that have an emotional attachment, consider fitting them with an anti‐theft tracking device.
-These will alert the driver that the car has been stolen within minutes, and can help police find the stolen car.
+- To be extra safe, consider fitting an anti‐theft tracking device.
+These will alert the driver that the car has been stolen within minutes and can help police find the car.